Exploring Emotional Labour

 Registration

-This event is free.
+This event was free.
 So are all our resources.
 The Jonathan’s Voice events and resources are also free at the point of delivery.

-That said, both organisations do need money to keep the show on the road, so if you are able, please consider choosing a voluntary donation ticket. or contributing via our Just Giving page.
+That said, both organisations do need money to keep the show on the road, so if you are able, please consider contributing via our Just Giving page.
 For more information, visit the IP Inclusive fundraising page, or the Jonathan’s Voice donations page.